Mexican Federal Highway 140D

-Federal Highway 140D (La Carretera Federal 14d) is a toll (quota) part of the federal highways corridors (los corredores carreteros federales) that connects Puebla City to Xalapa.
+Federal Highway 140D (La Carretera Federal 14d) is a toll (cuota) part of the federal highways corridors (los corredores carreteros federales) that connects Puebla City to Veracruz.

 Route description

 Fed.
 140D begins east of Puebla City near Amozoc de Mota and proceeds northeast through Puebla and Tlaxcala, with notable interchanges at Zitlaltepec, Cuapiaxtla, Libres and Tepeyahualco; this segment was built by OHL and costs 127 pesos to travel in its entirety.
 It enters Veracruz near Perote, after which maintenance is taken over by Copexa.
 Copexa charges a toll of 139 pesos per car for the segment between Perote and Banderilla, which passes through Las Vigas de Ramírez, and another 139 pesos for the following segment, the Libramiento de Xalapa, which bypasses the city altogether.
 For a short portion east of Xalapa, Fed.
 140D and Fed.
 140 share the same routing, though Fed.
 140D returns to bypass Plan del Río, a tolled 12 km segment that charges users 40 pesos and is operated by Concesiones y Promociones Malibrán, S.A. de C.V.